Corporate Social Responsibility (CSR): Definition & Examples

 Due to the costs associated, Corporate Social Responsibility is largely a strategy for big businesses.
 By contrast, small and medium sized businesses do not have the same profitability to allow them to divert resources on a large scale.

-- Corporate Social Responsibility is a corporate strategy that looks at how the business can benefit the wider society.
+- Corporate Social Responsibility (CSR) is a corporate strategy that looks at how the business can benefit the wider society.

 - Firms engage in CSR for a number of reasons which include – improving employee morale, better the firms brand image, and benefit the wider society.